machal/cssmine-content/content/postprocessing.md

 Legaccsy
 --------

-This is a plugin by Robin Pokorny that is able to create a version of your CSS without [Media Queries](css3-media-queries.md) that are not recognized by older browsers.
-This is a true life saver for IE8 or IE9.
+Legaccsy is a plugin by Robin Pokorny that is able to create a version of your CSS without Media Queries that are not recognized by older browsers.
+This is a true life-saver for IE8 or IE9.

-See ore at
+See more at
 [github.com/robinpokorny/grunt-legacssy](https://github.com/robinpokorny/grunt-legacssy).

 Postcss
 -------

-As I have already mentioned, in time, postcss can replace LESS, SASS and other preprocessors in some aspects.
-The philosophy is simple – CSS code is written according to the W3C syntax, however browsers are not familiar with it.
+As I have already mentioned, in time, postcss can replace LESS, SASS and other preprocessors in some regards.
+The philosophy is simple.
+CSS code is written according to the W3C syntax, however browsers are not familiar with it.
 Thanks to postcss, you can compile the code into contemporary CSS.

-You might be surprised but after years of inactivity, the CSS standard is evolving even on the syntax level.
+You might be surprised, but after years of inactivity the CSS standard is evolving even on the level of syntax.

-As a result of this, CSS variables and media use the following piece of code...
+As a result, CSS variables and media use the following piece of code:

 ```css
 :root {